3mdeb/news-and-ideas/_posts/2017-11-20-flashing-minnowboard-turbot-with-raspberry-pi-zero-w.md

 Obviously in this case DediProg is first component to cut price.
 DediProg is high quality hardware and truly we don't always need to bleeding edge quality.
-It was already proven, that accepting longer flashing time, we may have hardware solution that is much cheaper.
+It was already proven, that accepting wiring hassle, we may have hardware solution that is much cheaper.
 Namely we can utilize Raspberry Pi 3 what reduce cost to 46USD and using RPi Zero W reduce that to 7USD.